msgpack/msgpack-cli/README.md

 * Generating pre-compiled assembly for rapid start up.
 * Flexible MessagePackObject which represents MessagePack type system naturally.

+**Note: AOT support is limited yet.
+Use [serializer pre-generation](https://github.com/msgpack/msgpack-cli/wiki/Xamarin-and-Unity) with `mpu -s` utility or API.**
+If you do not pre-generated serializers, MsgPack for CLI uses reflection in AOT environments, it is slower and it sometimes causes AOT related error (`ExecutionEngineException` for runtime JIT compilation).

 ## Documentation

 See [wiki](https://github.com/msgpack/msgpack-cli/wiki)